 If you are struggling with mental health issues, or have a family member who struggles, you are not alone.
 We want to walk beside you on this journey.
-There are groups and resources available to help.
+Here are some groups and resources available to help.

 Therapists & Specialists